sensorlab/link-quality-estimation/README.md

 ### Acknowledgement

-The research leading to these results has received funding from the European Horizon 2020 Programme project eWINE under grant agreement No. 688116.
+The research leading to these results has received funding from the European Horizon 2020 Programme projects NRG-5 under grant agreement No. 762013 and eWINE under grant agreement No. 688116.